 Broad spectrum sunscreens, especially those that protect from other forms of light other than ultraviolet, will be the key to help prevent melasma from occurring or worsening.
 Also, sunscreens that contain antioxidants and tints give us broader protection.
 Physical blockers with tint are ideal, as tinted filters broaden your protection so you are protected not just from UV light, but also from visible and infrared light, which play a role in triggering melasma.

-Two of the best choices are the 100% Mineral Matte Screen SPF 40 (this one protects from blue light) and the Daily Correct CC Cream SPF 35.
+Two of the best choices are the 100% Mineral Matte Screen SPF 40 and the Daily Correct CC Cream SPF 35.
 Both of these are completely mineral-based and offer a tint to further protect you from melasma.

 Aside from sunscreen, what’s the best way to prevent and treat melasma?